facebookarchive/wit-windowsphone-sdk/README.md

 Assumptions
 We'll create a project from scratch, but you can easily apply this guide to any existing project.
-As we want to focus on the Wit SDK integration, the app will only display the userís intent and the entities Wit.AI picked up.
+As we want to focus on the Wit SDK integration, the app will only display the user intent Wit.AI picked up.

 ## Prerequisites
 To follow this tutorial, you will need:

 - A Wit.ai account
-- Windows Phone SDK [https://dev.windows.com/en-us/develop/download-phone-sdk] (tested on Windows Phone SDK 8.0 and Visual Studio 2012)
+- [Windows Phone SDK](https://dev.windows.com/en-us/develop/download-phone-sdk) (tested on Windows Phone SDK 8.0 and Visual Studio 2012)

 ## The Windows Phone project

-1. Start up Visual Studio
+1. Start up Visual Studio<br/>
-We'll start from a Windows Phone App [image 1.png]
+We'll start from a Windows Phone App
-In Visual Studio, go to File > New > Project... or press Ctrl + Shift + N Select the Windows Phone App
+In Visual Studio, go to `File > New > Project...` or press `Ctrl + Shift + N` Select the `Windows Phone App`

-2. Set up a new project
+2. Set up a new project<br/>
-Type a name for your project and press Ok.
+Type a name for your project and press Ok.<br/>
 We will now pull Wit into the project.

 ## Pulling Wit SDK into your project

-1. Grab the binary
+1. Grab the binary<br/>
 Grab the latest binary from our GitHub repo or build it from source.
-In Visual Studio use context menu on Project - References, Add Reference..., click on Browse and select Wit.dll assembly [image 2.png]
+In Visual Studio use context menu on `Project - References`, `Add Reference...`, click on `Browse` and select `WitAI.dll` assembly
 Now, we need to add the resources (images, etc.) to our project.
-Choose  Add - Existing Item.. on Assets folder and select microphone.png
+Choose `Add - Existing Item...` on `Assets` folder and select `microphone.png`

-2. Update WMAppManifest
+2. Update WMAppManifest<br/>
 Network and Microphone permissions
-Wit SDK requires ID_CAP_MICROPHONE and ID_CAP_NETWORKING to be enabled in the WMAppManifest.xml file [image 3.png]
+Wit SDK requires `ID_CAP_MICROPHONE` and `ID_CAP_NETWORKING` to be enabled in the `WMAppManifest.xml` file

 ## Use Wit in your project!
-add using WitAi; in usings section to any .cs file where you will use Wit SDK
+add `using WitAi;` in usings section to any `.cs` file where you will use Wit SDK

-Adding the Wit button
+Adding the Wit button<br/>
-The SDK provides a WitMicButton control to simply record the userís voice and request the API
+The SDK provides a `WitMicButton` control to simply record the user voice and request the API

 We'll add a recording button to the main screen of the app.

-add xmlns:wit="clr-namespace:WitAi;assembly:WitAi" to xmlns section of MainPage.xaml
+add `xmlns:wit="clr-namespace:WitAi;assembly:WitAi"` to xmlns section of `MainPage.xaml`

 ```
 <wit:WitMicButton />